1909 Dime Value Checker: Errors List, “D”, “O”, “S” & No Mint Mark Worth

 The Easy Way to Know Your 1909 Dime Value

-Figuring out the exact value of your 1909 Barber Dime doesn’t have to be complicated.
-Three key factors drive the value: mint mark, grade, and overall condition.
-A coin in Fine condition can be worth several times more than one in Good — and the difference between a Philadelphia and a San Francisco issue can be even more significant.
+Three things drive what your 1909 Barber Dime is worth: mint mark, grade, and eye appeal.
+A coin in Fine condition can be worth several times more than one in Good.
+The gap between a Philadelphia and a San Francisco issue can be even bigger.

-The fastest and most reliable way to get a value estimate is to use the Coin Value Checker App — just look up your coin and get results instantly.
+Fastest way to get a value estimate?
+Use the Coin Identifier and Value App.
+Look up your coin and get results instantly.

 1909 Dime Value Guides

-1909-D Dime — The smallest mintage of any dime produced in 1909, and the lowest since 1904.
-Its low production figures make it a popular choice among collectors, commanding a noticeable premium in most grades.
+1909-D Dime — Lowest mintage of any 1909 dime at just 954,000 coins.
+That was also the lowest dime mintage since 1904.
+Carries a noticeable premium in most grades.

-1909-O Dime — Historically significant as one of the last coins produced at the New Orleans Mint before its closure.
-Mint State examples are findable through MS66, though anything finer is considerably scarcer.
+1909-O Dime — One of the last coins the New Orleans Mint ever produced.
+You can find Mint State examples through MS66, but anything finer gets genuinely scarce.

 1909 No Mint Mark Dime Value